QijingZheng/VASP_FermiSurface/README.md

 ## Fermi Surface

 In condensed matter physics, the [Fermi Surface](https://en.wikipedia.org/wiki/Fermi_surface) is the surface of iso-energy in the reciprocal space, the energy of which is referred to as the *Fermi energy* or *Fermi level*.
 To visualize the Fermi surface, first you have to obtain the band energies in the reciprocal space.
 For example, one can sample the reciprocal space primitive cell using a uniform k-points grid and then use any *ab initio* code, e.g. *VASP*, to generate the band energies on these uniform grid points.
 With the band energies on the uniform grid, one can either plot the iso-surface with some coding or just use  [Xcrysden](http://www.xcrysden.org/doc/fermi.html) to do the plotting work.
-This script use the latter method to visualize the Fermi surface.

 ## Prerequisites